MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-data-lake-analytics.md

 ms.topic: get-started-article
 ms.date: 10/17/2018
 ---
-# Using Microsoft Academic Graph with U-SQL on Azure Data Lake Analytics
+# Use Microsoft Academic Graph with U-SQL on Azure Data Lake Analytics

 Details step-by-step instructions for setting up Microsoft Academic Graph to be used with U-SQL on Azure Data Lake Analytics.